kajal1301/Diabeties-Prediction/README.md

-# This is my 1st end to end project on Diabeties Prediction which uses logistic regression.
+# This is an end to end project on Diabeties Prediction which uses logistic regression.